RunchangZ/golang_project/README.md

 2. 404 PageNote Found: please check the endpoints and port.
 Id might be invaild.
 3. 400 Bad Request: possible happend on `http://localhost:8000/receipts/process`--invaild receipt

-## How to run it:
-Please run and checkout the following command line:
-`make help`